VamsiYerramsetti/Temporary/README.md

 5. rgb(50, 90, 170)

 ## Typography
 The "system-ui" and Lato sans-serif" font family is used through out the whole website.
-We used the standard heading tags for the headings.
+We used the standard HTML heading tags for the headings and default HTML paragrah fontsize for questions and answer text.

 ## UI elements (Bootstrap version and elements used) used (and for what things)